DerGoogler/MMRL/docs/REPO-JSON.md

 ---

+> [!NOTE]
+> To ensure that edited or newly added properties are visible in the repository, you need to increase your module's version code.

 ### support

 The URL to your project's support page, forum, or issue tracker where users can get help or report problems.